-On a continuing basis, the Company explores the use of local raw materials in its production processes.
+On a continuing basis, the Company explores the use of local raw materials such as soya bean, maize, cocoa, palm olein, sorghum, cassava and corn starch in its production processes in a number of its products.

 12 Major Distributors

 The Company's products are distributed through various distributors that are spread across the whole country.